ISTANBUL BLOG: Erdogan hit with SHOCK video exposé, but please calm down

 The Gulenists in the judiciary and police played a key role in overthrowing the ruling regime that existed in Turkey back then under military tutelage.
 The constitutional referendum that was held in 2010 could be taken as the official end of the tutelage regime.

 Starting from 2009, Erdogan started showing signs of the hubris syndrome.
-With the December 17–25 corruption investigations launched in 2013 by Gulenist operatives in the judiciary and police, Erdogan and the Gulenists were in open warfare.
+With the December 17–25 corruption investigations launched in 2013 by Gulenist operatives in the judiciary and police, Erdogan and the Gulenists went into open warfare.
 Erdogan won by utilising the failed coup attempt in July 2016.

 The Gulenists are ailed by an obsessive belief that they can have an impact on the outcome of elections with revelations of thievery.
 For instance, they were rather too hopeful that the December 17–25 operation would impact the results of the local elections in March 2014.